utwente-db/DAB/misc/Rcalls.md

 	RESPONSE: 	Succes:		201
 			bad request: 	400 [Did you provide the correct fields?]
-			DB del err:	500 [ONLY with studentdatabases-> not good,report] DELETE
+			DB del err:	500 [ONLY with studentdatabases-> not good,report] duplicate key:	409 [This combination already exsists] other db err:	406
+DELETE
 	RESPONSE: 	Succes:		202
-			Otherwise: 	404 [Probably the pk is not in the db] DB del err:	500 [ONLY with studentdatabases-> not good,report]
+			Otherwise: 	404 [Probably the pk is not in the db] DB del err:	500 [ONLY with studentdatabases-> not good,report] protected db:	409 [deleting a user with existing db's] other db err:	406

 OTHERWISE [ALSO (e.g.) when trying to post on a particular pk]
 	RESPONSE:	Dont touch that:401 [you have no authorisation to do that action]